HuMingLab/SnapHiC/readme.md

 <h3 id=installation>1.
 Installation</h3>

 You can download the singularity image/recipe of SnapHiC [here](http://renlab.sdsc.edu/abnousa/snapHiC/singularity_releases).
-If you don't have access to singularity or prefer your own installation, please follow the following steps:
+If you do not have access to singularity or prefer your own installation, please follow the following steps:
 1. Install python version >= 3.6.
 2. Make sure MPI (e.g. [open-mpi](https://www.open-mpi.org/)) is installed on your system and is on your path (`which mpicc` can return a path).
 3. Use pip to install the required modules: